mmfoged/OxphosMap/README.md

 # OxphosMap
 Mapping logFCs onto one of 5 OXPHOS complexes using PyMOL.
+Upregulated and downregulated genes/proteins are represented with red and blue, respectively.

 # Arguments